AlexKeehan/Empowerhouse/README.md

 # Empowerhouse Volunteer Management System (VMS)
-## Purpose Keehan, Chris Cronin, Evan Guard, Emily Lambert, Matthew Rose, Diana Guzmán, Tubba Noor
+## Authors Alex Keehan, Chris Cronin, Evan Guard, Emily Lambert, Matthew Rose, Diana Guzmán, Tubba Noor

 This project is forked from [Gwyneth's Gift Volunteer Management System](https://github.com/lk-umw-cpsc/gwyneth) (VMS).

-Our group has been working during the Fall 2023 Semester at The University of Mary Washington on a non-profit website used for Empowerhouse.
+Our group has been working during the Spring 2024 Semester at The University of Mary Washington on a non-profit website used for Empowerhouse.
 The goal of our web application is to develop a volunteer training portal to help users register for events and maintain their records of completed and assigned training materials.

 ## Authors
 The VMS is based on an old open-source project named "Homebase."
 Homebase was developed initially for the Ronald McDonald Houses in Maine and Rhode Island by Oliver Radwan, Maxwell Palmer, Nolan McNair, Taylor Talmage, and Allen Tucker.